-Once your coverage begins, any increased or additional coverage will take effect immediately if you are in active employment or if you are on a covered layoff or leave of absence.
-If you are not in active employment due to injury or sickness, any increased or additional coverage will begin on the date you return to active employment.
+You must be in active employment or on a covered layoff or leave of absence.

+If you are not in active employment due to injury or sickness, any change in coverage will begin on the date you return to active employment.

-Any decrease in coverage will take effect immediately but will not affect a payable claim that occurs prior to the decrease.
+Coverage changes will not affect a payable claim that occurs prior to the effective date of the change.